ZinkDigital/boson/README.md

 <div id='id-bosonExtractionScala'/>

 #### Extraction
-Extraction requires a "BsonPath" expression (see blablabla table for examples and syntax), an encoded BSON, an Higher-Order Function and a Synchrononization tool in case multiple extractions are to be performed.
+Extraction requires a "BsonPath" expression (see [Operators](#operators) table for examples and syntax), an encoded BSON, an Higher-Order Function and a Synchrononization tool in case multiple extractions are to be performed.
 The Extractor instance is built only once and can be reused multiple times to extract from different encoded BSON.

 ```scala
 //Encode Bson: